 Q: What else should I know?

-A: Privacy laws apply to any aircraft or drone with an on-board camera.
+A: Privacy and property laws apply to any aircraft or drone.
 You should obtain permission from the landowner before you fly over any property.
 You do not necessarily have the right to fly or photograph over public property such as parks or schools.
-The low cost of equipment and widespread sale of drones to hobbyists through retail outlets has greatly increased the number of drone pilots.
-The FAA (and FCC) are struggling to catch up with rules that appropriately regulate the use of recreational and commercial drones.